-If there are pins where different net names are assigned in the Schematic and FPGA sides, then this can be checked in a ERC where they are displayed as violation in the Messages panel (Not yet implemented).
+If there are pins where different net names are assigned in the Schematic and FPGA sides, then this can be checked in an ERC where they are displayed as violation in the Messages panel (not yet implemented).

 Currently, only general pin parameters can be copied, however support for more advanced data such as Swap group etc is planned.
 Swapping must be defined manually at the moment by importing changes from the FPGA pin file data.

 Since the external pin file is linked to a component, a new component model (Pin Info) is created and shown in the Models list in the Component Properties panel.
 In the future, this will provide an easy way to add FPGA pin data to a Library component.
 The panel's Models section also allows the Pin Info to removed or modified.